Horton Light Railway

-The Horton Light Railway had its origins in a contractor's line (the Ewell & Long Grove Railway) built in 1905 to transport building materials, coal and other supplies for London County Council's Epsom Cluster of psychiatric hospitals in the Horton area to the North-West of the town of Epsom.
-The Light Railway Order did not permit the carriage of passengers.
+The Horton Light Railway had its origins in a contractor's line (the Ewell and Long Grove Railway) built in 1905 to transport building materials, coal and other supplies for London County Council's Epsom Cluster of psychiatric hospitals in the Horton area to the North-West of the town of Epsom.
+The authorisation of the railway did not permit the carriage of passengers.
 The railway connected with the mainline network just south of Ewell West railway station.

 Hospital construction

 London County Council (LCC) bought the Horton Estate in November 1896 to build a cluster of new psychiatric hospitals.
 It was realised that getting the building materials to the sites from Epsom railway station would damage the roads, and so a light railway was proposed.
-After protracted negotiations the line received royal assent in August 1899.
+After protracted negotiations the line was approved by the London County Council (General Powers) Act 1899 (62 & 63 Vict. c. ccxxxvii) which received royal assent in August 1899.
 Meanwhile, contractors were charged a levy for loads, with a higher charge for traction engine than for horse and cart, but the traction engine was still favoured and road damage ensued.
 The railway was held back by the available budget, and by 1903 Manor Asylum, Horton Asylum, the associated power station and the Ewell Epileptic Colony (later known as St Ebba's) had all been completed.
 Work was about to begin on the large Long Grove Hospital, and the issue of road damage got worse.
 In 1904 LCC decided to issue an umbrella contract, and this enabled the contractor to lay a railway.
-When the contract was given to Foster & Dicksee of Rugby in October 1904, the way was clear to build the railway, which was to be known as the Ewell & Long Grove Railway.
+When the contract was given to Foster & Dicksee of Rugby in October 1904, the way was clear to build the railway, which was to be known as the Ewell and Long Grove Railway.